axe-api/docs/docs/architecture-concepts/analyzing/index.md

 </div>

-Obviously, you are going to have the following routes by [API design best practices](https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api).
+Obviously, you are going to have the following routes by <a href="https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api" target="_blank" rel="noreferrer">API design best practices</a>.

 - `POST api/users` - Create a new user
 - `GET api/users` - Get all users